jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-1 Organizations should look at their attack surface through the lens of the attacker, prioritizing their security response based on the organizations external attack surface.
+1 Organizations should look at their attack surface through the lens of the attacker, prioritizing their security response based on the organization’s external attack surface.
 Identify and protect high\-value data targets and at\-risk technologies, information, and business operations